ding0t/bible_studies/docs/deliverance_ministry/deliverance_perspectives.md

 Wouldnt you want more of Jesus now if you could.

-## THere were no CHristians at the time of Jesus earthly ministry
+## There were no Christians at the time of Jesus earthly ministry

 why - maybe to avoid a technicality regarding the evidence of no CHristians being demon posessed during that ministry and healed by Jesus